Is ClassPass Worth It?

 I’m looking forward to trying a few more studios, but I’m really happy with my first 3.
 Particularly, ending the week with that yoga class–it was so peaceful.

-Click here to get $30 off your first pass.
+Click here to join today.
 Guys, I’ve tried a lot of classes, and I honestly think this is so worth it.
 Grab a friend and sign up together.
 Give yourselves a night to workout as a team and make it a social event.
 For me, it has made working out so easy, which has in turn has totally renewed my energy.
 Maybe it will help you, too!

 Want more health & beauty posts?